Malta corridor into the US

 No US gaming licensing.
 No MSB or money-services-business registration with FinCEN.
 No state-by-state money-transmitter filings.
 No US entity formation.
 No E-2, L-1, or O-1 visa work.
 No US tax structuring or treaty analysis.
 No banking introductions.
 No fiduciary services.
 No IP filings.
 No contract drafting.

-These belong with the operator's US counsel and licensed compliance advisors.
-The firm works inside the parameters they set.
-When a marketing decision carries legal or regulatory implications, the firm flags it and defers before execution.
+These belong with the operator's US counsel and licensed compliance specialists.
+GMA works inside the parameters they set.
+When a marketing decision carries legal or regulatory implications, GMA flags it and defers before execution.

 Frequently asked.

 EU passporting is an internal-market mechanism.
 It does not carry in America.
 MFSA and MGA are not recognised category anchors for US buyers.
-Malta domicile often reads as a tax decision.
+Malta domicile often lands as a tax decision.
 The regulatory substance is real.
-The commercial frame is wrong for the American reader.
+The sales story is wrong for the American buyer.

-All four profiles share the same register problem.
-The firm works with Malta-domiciled iGaming operators, fintech-adjacent companies, corporate-service providers, international-education groups, and premium consumer brands.
+All four profiles share the same buyer-language problem.
+GMA works with Malta-domiciled iGaming operators, fintech-adjacent companies, corporate-service providers, international-education groups, and premium consumer brands.
 Fit is confirmed in the initial discovery.

-No. US gaming regulation, FinCEN MSB registration, state-by-state licensure, and money-transmitter law are handled by the operator's US counsel and licensed compliance advisors.
-The firm designs US marketing architecture only.
+No. US gaming regulation, FinCEN MSB registration, state-by-state licensure, and money-transmitter law are handled by the operator's US counsel and licensed compliance specialists.
+GMA builds the US website, proof, offer, and follow-up only.

 B2B software, professional services, fintech adjacent to regulated businesses, corporate-service firms, international education, and premium consumer.
 Regulated US gaming operations are out of scope.
-Fit is confirmed in discovery.
+Fit is checked against the concrete US move.

 Tell us what the US is doing to your pipeline.